Ukrainian Studio of Plastic Arts: History

-The initiator and first director of the Ukrainian Studio of Plastic Arts was the art historian and rector of the Ukrainian Free University in Vienna Dmytro Antonovych and professor of paintig Sergej Mako, a graduate of the St. Petersburg Academy.
+The initiator and first director of the Ukrainian Studio of Plastic Arts was the art historian and rector of the Ukrainian Free University in Vienna Dmytro Antonovych and professor of painting Sergej Mako, a graduate of the St. Petersburg Academy.
 At the beginning, ten professors taught 42 students, mostly Ukrainians.
 The studio was the largest art school outside Ukraine and later served as an academic institution not only for Ukrainians, but also for Czechs, Slovaks, Russians, Belarusians, Germans, French, Armenians, Poles, and Hungarians.
 The study program lasted four years and included painting, graphic arts, sculpture, applied arts, and architecture.
 From 1923 to 1927, the Studio was funded by the Ministry of Foreign Affairs, and until 1930 by the Ministry of Education.
 Until 1932, it received financial support from the Ukrainian Civic Fund, and then until 1952 it was supported solely from voluntary contributions.
 Initially, it operated in the Metro Palace at 25 Národní Street in Prague 1, and later in part of a building on Konviktská Street in the Old Town.
 Classes were held continuously, including Saturdays and Sundays as well as summer holidays, and were free of charge for students.

 The Ukrainian Studio of Plastic Arts collaborated with the Museum of the Struggle for Liberation of Ukraine and brought together the intellectual elite of the Ukrainian emigration.
 It held annual exhibitions and organized numerous events for Czechoslovak and Ukrainian holidays.
 In the 1930s, the Studio was hit by the economic crisis and its support for the Ukrainian Liberation Movement was no longer viewed with understanding by Czech society.
 Emigrants, who had fled Bolshevism to Czechoslovakia, perceived the Czechoslovak government's official recognition of the Soviet Union in 1934 as a betrayal.

 Ukrainian educational institutions faced reorganization or significant restrictions, if they were not forced to cease operations altogether.

 In 1932, Jan Kulec, a professor of drawing and painting, saved the Studio from closure by transforming it into a private Ukrainian Academy.
 He introduced symbolic tuition fees, but also subsidized the school's operations from his own funds.
 The school finally ceased to exist after his death in 1952.
 During the German occupation, when Czech universities were closed, the Ukrainian Academy was the only university where it was possible to obtain an education in the fine arts.
 The Ukrainian Academy survived until the Communist coup of 1948.
 It was then renamed the People's Academy and ceased to exist in 1952.
 Some publications overlook the Ukrainian origins of artists working in Prague and classify them as Russian émigrés (Ilya Repin).